A short century ago, our great-grandparents enjoyed a cooked family meal around the breakfast table.

 Popular cereal brands have taken over the “most important meal of the day” with devastating health consequences.

-This article discusses why a real-food keto breakfast beats sugary cereal.
+This article discusses why a real food keto-style breakfast beats sugary cereal.

 A Brief History of Breakfast